What's new in Recordbase: November 2021

 We know that staff can change over time, and we want to make it easier for you to manage that in Recordbase.
 Recordbase is billed based on the number of users you have in the system each month, so we have introduced a new screen to help you keep track of system users.

-Anyone that can currently add new users to Recordbase, will now be able to see a new billing menu.
-Here you will be presented a snapshot of the users currently enabled in the system with easy visibility of the users that have been either added or disabled in the current month.
+Anyone who can currently add new users to Recordbase, will now be able to see a new billing menu.
+Here you will be presented with a snapshot of the users currently enabled in the system with easy visibility of the users that have been either added or disabled in the current month.
 There is also a history of previous months so you can see how your user count is tracking.

 Single sign on now available